 Wave 2 (or Tier 2) Programs: Even when classroom teachers skillfully implement Wave 1 programs, a group of students will always require Wave (or Tier) 2 teaching.
 When delivered in a small group and at the earliest point of experiencing the difficulty, the students receiving an appropriate intervention program have the potential to catch up to their age-matched peers.
 Early intervention is critical.
 This can be delivered by a specifically trained education assistant or a literacy support teacher.
 PLD’s programs can be used to effectively provide Wave 2 small group programs.

 To strengthen the consistent implementation of PLD’s SSP Tier 1 and 2 programs, PLD advocates for the schoolwide use of the PLD Tracking Sheets.
-Following the schedule of screening & tracking means that termly testing data is entered onto the specially designed spreadsheets and is an efficient and reliable method of identifying underperforming classrooms and students so support can be provided where and when it is needed.
+Following the schedule of screening & tracking means that termly testing data is entered into the specially designed spreadsheets and is an efficient and reliable method of identifying underperforming classrooms and students so support can be provided where and when it is needed.
 PLD reminds schools that without adequate training, the implementation of PLD programs can be compromised.
 PLD offers in-person and online professional learning opportunities Australia-wide.

 Wave 3 (or Tier 3) Programs: These students typically present with a range of cognition, learning, behavioural, emotional, social, communication, sensory and/or physical needs.
 They have the potential to progress but require intensive and highly-personalised instruction over the long term and it is unlikely they will match their age-appropriate peers.
 Wave 3 programs are typically delivered in pairs or individually.
 While some schools selectively apply some of the PLD programs to Wave 3 students, AUSPELD identifies other programs (typically direct instruction programs) that are more likely to have broader efficacy to this diverse high-need group.